FrancisBanville/academic-kickstart/content/home/experience.md

   date_start = "2019-11-01"
   date_end = ""
   description = """
   The Data.Trek is a challenge in which participants commit to 1 hour of coding everyday for 100 consecutive days in order to acquire new skills.
-Responsibilities include:
+My responsibilities include:

   * Preparing the welcoming event
   * Preparing and teaching lessons in Julia and R